Vach23/Vach23/README.md

-- 👋 Hi, I’m @Vach23
+👋 Hi, I’m @Vach23
-- 👀 I’m interested in technology in general - hardware, firmware, software, electronics, AI, basically anything.
-Oh and also I can bake really good pizza.
+👀 Tech is my passion—whether it's hardware, firmware, software, electronics, or AI.
+Plus, I can make pretty good pizza.
-- 🌱 I’m currently learning Robotics, I would like to improve in control, learn some AI, and CV.
-Also would like to learn some Algorithms.
+🌱 I’m currently exploring Robotics.
+My goals are to improve in control systems, learn AI, dive into computer vision, and master some algorithms.

 <!---
 Vach23/Vach23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.